gowthamrajdev/freshworks-assignment/README.md

 Note:
 1. If the AWS EC2 domain/IP changes, Please update the `AWS_DOMAIN` URL from the `order-details.js`.
-2. latest code is in branch `main`,
+2. latest code is in branch `main`.